shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/index.md

 Free, open-source, MIT license.

 #### Editor
-Au editor program is an integrated scripting environment for creating and executing automation scripts that use the Au automation library which is installed together.
+The editor program is an integrated scripting environment for creating and executing automation scripts that use the Au automation library which is installed together.

 The programming language for writing scripts is C#.
 To use the library with VB.NET and other .NET languages you need Visual Studio.